kimtore/pms/doc/manpage.md

 %\<variable\>%
 :   expands the variable.
 Replace *\<variable\>* with the variable name; see below for supported variables.

-In addition to all *TAGS* (see below), the following variables can be expanded:

-Available variables to put in the topbar:
+In addition to all *TAGS*, described below, the following variables can be used in the topbar:

     bitrate, bits, channels, librarysize, listsize, livequeuesize, manual, manualshort, mute, muteshort, playstate, progressbar, progresspercentage,